Psychiatric Assistance Dog Program

 Reimbursement can be requested by the veteran for the costs associated with maintaining the welfare of the dog.
 This includes:

-annual maintenance costs up to $565 per quarter — quarterly veterinary costs (including vaccinations and medication), pet insurance, and food
+- maintenance costs to cover veterinary costs (including vaccinations and medication), pet insurance, and food

 The program cannot provide financial assistance or reimbursements for assistance dogs privately sourced outside of the DVA program.